Colon Cancer Genetic Testing

 FAP develops because of a changed gene that causes hundreds or thousands of polyps to grow in the colon.
 The number of polyps increases with age.
 If one of your parents has FAP, you have a 50% chance of having the changed gene and the disease.

-Almost everyone who has FAP will get colorectal cancer if they are not treated.
+Everyone who has FAP will get colorectal cancer if they are not treated.
 They can develop polyps in their 20s and 30s, or even earlier.
-People with FAP may decide to have their colons removed to prevent colon cancer.
+People who have FAP need to have their colons removed to prevent colon cancer.

 Hereditary nonpolyposis colorectal cancer (HNPCC) or Lynch syndrome